HChenX/BGAppRetention/README.md

 ### Update Log:

-#### Latest Version:Background_retention40
+#### Latest Version:Background_retention_module v.41

-- Added Github cloud update.
+- Format log output.
-- Fixed some bugs and re-supported KSU.
+- Join GitHub Cloud Update.
-- Added the function of stopping part of system services.
+- Fix some bugs and support KSU again.
-- Added new features for special modifications for Qualcomm.
+- Improve module functionality and increase code comprehension difficulty.
-- Improve a feature to increase the difficulty of code understanding.
+- Make special modifications to Qualcomm based on its memory files.
-- Removed hard replacement files and changed to dynamically modify file content.
+- Remove the hard replacement file and change to dynamically modify the file content.
-- Fixed occasional problems with removing Quick Charge and Athena failures.
+- Fixed the problem of accidental removal of Kuiba and Athena.
-- Modified the prop writing method and added/deleted some prop modifications.
+- Modify the write method of the prop and add or remove some prop modifications.
-- Added more judgments and improved the level of detail in the log output.
+- Add the function of stopping system services (by the Pandora kernel).
-- Modified `Readme.md` file to better conform to format and appearance.
+- Modify the `Readme.md` file to make it more formatted and aesthetically pleasing.
-- Added intelligent notification reminder function to more intuitively understand the module running situation.
+- Add intelligent notification and reminder function to provide a more intuitive understanding of module operation.

 ### Change Log:

-- Deleted a lot of functions such as writing back.
+- Removed functions such as write back.
-- Corrected error codes and optimized code.
+- Improve module functionality and optimize code.
-- Added and improved support for KSU modules.
+- Add and improve module support for KSU.
-- Added more judgments and improved the level of detail in the log output.
+- Add more judgments and format the module's log output.
-- Added targeted modifications for Qualcomm to enhance the ability to keep processes running in the background.
+- Add targeted modifications to Qualcomm to enhance backend protection capabilities.
-- Converted all hard links inside the module to soft links to improve module compatibility.
+- All Hard link in the module are converted to soft links to improve module compatibility.
-- Added intelligent notification reminder function to more intuitively understand the module running situation.
+- Add intelligent notification and reminder function to provide a more intuitive understanding of module operation.
-- Changed the way module parameters are set to achieve comprehensive automation of settings and modifications.
+- Modify the module parameter setting method to achieve comprehensive automation of setting and modification.
-- Redefined the size of ZRAM and dynamically set it for different memory devices.
+- Redefine the size of ZRAM and dynamically set it for different memory devices.
-- Added the function of releasing Android system process restrictions and virtual process restrictions.
+- Add the ability to lift Android system process restrictions and virtual process restrictions.
-- Added targeted prop modifications for MIUI to prevent background killing as much as possible.
+- Add targeted prop modifications to MIUI to prevent background killing as much as possible.
-- Added more optimizations for lmk parameters, io scheduling, and prop parameters.
+- Add more optimization modifications to lmk parameters, io scheduling, and prop parameters.
-- Added the function of removing Athena and MediaTek Quick Charge, and added an additional LSP module.
+- Add the function of removing Athena and MediaTek Kuiba, and add the additional LSP module.
 - `Additional Module: Don.t.kill Author: @海浪逃向岛屿 has been authorized.`

 ### Module Authors: